 Osmotherley Primary School is committed to ensuring the welfare and safety of all children in our school.
 We will protect and support our vulnerable children, children who need support through early help, children in need and children who have a child protection plan.
-All North Yorkshire schools, includingOsmotherley Primary School follow the North Yorkshire Safeguarding Children Partnership procedures.
+All North Yorkshire schools, including Osmotherley Primary School, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, normally, endeavour to discuss all concerns with parents or carers about their child or children.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures and in line with Part 2 of KCSIE).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-This school's child protection policy is available publicly via our website and paper copies may be requested by contacting the school office (01609 883329) insert any additional school procedures for accessing this document.
+This school's child protection policy is available publicly via our website or a hard copy may be requested from the school office.